 You can add a little texture and flavor to your Chirashi Sushi bowl with ikura (salmon roe) and toasted sesame seeds.
 Chirashi Sushi bowl is perfect for parties or family gatherings.
 It accentuates the dinner table because of its colorful appearance!

 Another all-vegetable sushi bowl for our vegetarian and vegan fellow.
 This recipe does not require any extra effort to find and prepare the ingredients.
-It is heavy on fresh vegetables and fruits.
+It’s rich in fresh vegetables and fruits.

 Although specific vegetables are listed on the recipe, you can find other substitutes of your liking.
 Some love to have sliced shiitake mushrooms, sweet potato, and radish on their sushi sala.
 You will definitely find this recipe tasty without needing a stand-in for tuna.